UCSB-CS-Graduate-Representatives/UCSB-CS-Graduate-Representatives.github.io/what-we-do/index.md

 Graduate Student Workshop
 ---
-We also help organizing the Graduate Student Workshop on Computing (GSWC) that is held every Fall quarter.
+We also help organize the Graduate Student Workshop on Computing (GSWC) that is held every Fall quarter.
 You can take a look at our [last edition](http://gsrc.cs.ucsb.edu/2014/).

 By-laws
 ---